cgabriel5/nodecliac/README.md

   - Allows the modification of the in-memory `acdef` contents before starting any parsing.
   - Allows the modification of the in-memory CLI input string before starting any parsing.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
 A hook script is just a regular shell script.
-The script just has special meaning in the sense that it can be used to **hook** into nodecliac to change some variables used for later auto-completion processing.
+The script just has special meaning in the sense that it can be used to **hook** into nodecliac to change some variables used for later tab-completion processing.

 <details><summary>Expand hook section.</summary>